Wizek/haskell-pair-programming/README.md

    edit the file.
 2. Add short contact info into the summary table and verbose info as a separate section below.
 Keep alphabetical order.
-3. Nicknames in chat rooms and should match to names in this list.
+3. Nicknames in chat room should match to names in this list.

 ## Summary table